MLHale/nebraska-gencyber-modules/building_a_server/README.md

 docker-compose run django bash
 ```

-In this terminal that opens in the container, we need to tell our `Django` server to setup the database and create a new user account for us.
-The first two lines below setup the database by creating a `database Schema` that our SQL server can use to store data.
+In this terminal that opens in the container, we need to tell our `Django` server to set up the database and create a new user account for us.
+The first two lines below set up the database by creating a `database Schema` that our SQL server can use to store data.
 The third line creates a new superuser account.
 Specify a password for admin.
 In development, you can use something simple (e.g. admin1234) for simplicity.
 In practice, you would want to use a much more secure password - since the server could be accessed from the wider internet.

 ```bash
 python manage.py makemigrations